Ford boosts EV spending, outlines 2030 sales targets, shares near 5-year high

 Ford’s 2030 sales target would translate to more than 1.5 million EVs, based on last year’s sales.
 By comparison, rival General Motors Co has targeted annual sales of more than 1 million EVs in the United States and China by 2025.

-GM has said it aspires to halt U.S. sales of gasoline-powered passenger vehicles by 2035, and last year said it was investing $27 billion in electric and autonomous vehicles over the next five years.
+GM aspires to halt U.S. sales of gasoline-powered passenger vehicles by 2035, and has said it was investing $27 billion in electric and autonomous vehicles over the next five years.

-Some analysts see Ford as trailing its rivals in the electrification race, but Ford officials disagree with that view, pointing to the Mach-E rollout and its other plans.
+Some analysts see Ford as trailing rivals in the electrification race, but Ford officials disagree, pointing to the rollout of the Mustang Mach-E electric crossover, and the electric versions of the Transit van and F-150 pickup.

 The Dearborn, Michigan-based company also said it is forming a new stand-alone unit, called Ford Pro, to focus exclusively on commercial and government customers, a segment Farley sees as a huge growth opportunity for the company.